Design

 DESN 360.
 ZINE AND PUBLICATION DESIGN.
 5 Credits.

-This course facilitates development of personal style and voice, as students design, edit, and create their own “zines” (reproducible hand-made booklets).
+Facilitates the development of personal style and voice, as students design, edit, and create their own “zines” (reproducible hand-made booklets).
 Students practice graphic layout, typography, and professional book assembly.
-Analog production methods and desktop publishing software will be used.
+Analog production methods and desktop publishing software are used.
 Student-made zines will be sold at “Spokane Zine Fest” and other in-person and digital outlets.

 DESN 365.
 MOTION DESIGN 2.
 5 Credits.